Concept of the BioSyntheSizer

 Hydrogels are widely used in regenerative medicine.
 The soft and water containing polymers are well appropriated as cell culture media but keep cells “in shape”: 3D printing arranges the hydrogel in a spatial manner or allows combined printing with other polymers.

-In collaboration with the Leibniz Institute for Polymer Research Dresden a configuration for Hydrogel synthesis was developed.
-It starts with the conjugation of Polyethylene Glycol (PEG) with crysteine-containing peptides such that the conjugate contains a terminal thiol group.
+In collaboration with the Leibniz Institute for Polymer Research Dresden a BioSyntheSizer configuration for Hydrogel synthesis was developed.
+The instruments is based on the large platform BSyS 3.1/E. The synthesis starts with the conjugation of Polyethylene Glycol (PEG) with crysteine-containing peptides such that the conjugate contains a terminal thiol group.
 At the same time, heparin is coupled with reactive groups, all in an automated way.
 The PEG-peptide-thiol polymer is then linked to the heparin via a sulphur bridge, and other components (cells, adhesive peptides) are added.
 Star-hydrogels are possible.